lorinc/bowtie_simulation/README.md

 ### How?
 I will create a number of customer segments with a realistic distribution of preferences, values, market size, and competitors.
 The number of these segments and their preferences will be unknown to the person watching the simulation.

-Then purchases will start coming in based on the user's initial setup.
+Then purchases will start coming in based on your initial marketing setup, and you must learn as you go